analogdevicesinc/VSCode-Maxim/userguide.md

 <hr>

 ### 7 - Build the Program
 Next, we'll build the source code.

-It should be noted that the template project's Makefile comes with a basic pre-configuration "out of the box".
-However, keep in mind that the Makefile _does_ need to be edited when you want to do things like add source code, change compiler flags, etc.  This is covered in the [Editing the Makefile](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim#editing-the-makefile) section of the readme and additional sections in this User Guide, but for now no additional steps are necessary - we'll see how to run the build command in the first place.

 Open the build tasks menu again with `Ctrl+Shift+B` or `Terminal > Run Build Task...`

 ![Build Tasks](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/buildtasks_build.jpg)

-Select build to compile the source code.
+Select `build` to compile the source code.
 You'll notice the build task completing in the terminal window, and a new `build` directory will appear in the file explorer.
 At the end of a successful build the program binary (.elf file) will be placed in this build directory.

 ![Build complete](https://raw.githubusercontent.com/MaximIntegratedTechSupport/VSCode-Maxim/main/img/build_complete.JPG)